teunbrand/ggnomics/README.md

 Towards the first goal, this package provides the function `force_panelsize()` to force ggplot panels to adopt a specific ratio or absolute dimension.
-It also provides `scale_fill_multi()` to map multiple aesthetics to different colour scales.
+It also provides `scale_fill/colour_multi()` to map multiple aesthetics to different colour scales.
+To make the handling of subsets of data as seperate geoms easier, it provides `ggsubset()`.

 Towards the second goal it provides functions such as `facet_ideogrid()` and `facet_ideowrap()` which will put ideograms with highlights next to